Sam-Osian/submission-joss/paper/paper.md

 *PFD Toolkit* is available on [GitHub](https://github.com/Sam-Osian/PFD-toolkit) and PyPI (via `pip install pfd_toolkit`).
 Full documentation is available at: https://sam-osian.github.io/pfd-toolkit/.
 Both the documentation and the GitHub repository contain tutorials for all core features.
+The package is unit-tested with 74% coverage.

-The package is unit-tested with 73% coverage.
+Community contributions are welcome via GitHub.
+The toolkit is actively maintained, and users are encouraged to submit issues or feature requests.

 # References